South East Sussex

 • George Hotel 3 George Street Hailsham BN27 1AD Telephone(01323) 445120

 A town centre Wetherspoon's, comprising a spacious L-shaped bar with a small raised alcove, with an enclosed beer garden to the rear, and other outside seating areas.
 Situated opposite the Hailsham Pavilion, a classic Edwardian auditorium, The George has a range of very reasonably priced ales, with at least one LocAle.
 Occasional 'Tap takeovers' from a single brewery take place.
 Up to eight ciders/perry are stocked, served from a dedicated cool room for optimum temperature.
 However, four of those currently offered no longer meet CAMRAs latest definitions of real cider. (i.e. Black Dragon, Moonshine, Whisky Cask and Old Rosie).
-The pub has been local CAMRA Branch Cider Pub of the Year in 2017, 2018 and 2019.
-The presentation pictures show the three awards being made, featuring successive pub managers, the local branch chair, vice chair and cider co-ordinator.
+After several local CAMRA Branch awards for its cider, the pub reached ten consecutive years in the Good Beer Guide in 2024, the presentation picture above shows manager James (right) receiving the award from Roger, vice chair of the local CAMRA branch.

 • Grenadier 67 High Street Hailsham BN27 1AS Telephone(01323) 842152